 Find out about five hard money lenders that work with investors in Indiana.
 Learn about how hard money loans differ from traditional real estate loans.
-Find a Clever Partner Agent in your area to help you with your investment.
+Find a top real estate agent in your area to help you with your investment.

 Did an investment opportunity fall into your lap, but you are too cash poor to take advantage of the deal?
 Consider a hard money loan.